Confidential Machine Learning on Untrusted Platforms: A Survey: Hybrid Composition

-Table \ref{tab:simplifying_alogo} summarizes some example CML frameworks that incorporate strategies to make their protocols crypto-friendly and hence more cost-effective.
-Mohassel et al. \cite{mohassel17}, in their SecureML work, substitute the expensive softmax operation involving inverses with a ReLU-based function involving only one division.
-This way, the framework significantly reduces the cost bottlenecks in their protocol.
-Graepel et al. \cite{graepel12} cleverly avoid the division of encrypted data in their framework for learning confidential linear means classifier and Fisher's linear discriminant analysis by replacing the division component with a multiplicative factor.
-Nikolaenko et al. \cite{niko13sp} use the more efficient Cholesky's decomposition instead of the expensive LU decomposition in solving a system of linear equations in their linear regression framework.
-Similarly, Nikolaenko et al. \cite{niko13} adopt the sorting based matrix factorization solution to reduce overall complexity of computing gradient descent with Cholesky's decomposition based matrix factorization.
-Sharma and Chen \cite{sharma19} propose to train a boosting classifier over encrypted data with an ensemble of random linear classifiers (RLC) instead of decision stumps.
-An RLC takes mere $N$ encrypted comparisons, whereas a decision stump takes far too many comparisons.
-Naehrig et al. \cite{naehrig11} replace the exponential function (the sigmoid) in their logistic regression protocol with the Taylor approximation of exponentiation.
-Computing the exact exponential function would have led to the computation of several levels of multiplications over the encrypted message -- which would have been intolerably expensive with SHE schemes.
-Similarly, Sharma et al. \cite{sharma18tkde} replace the inherently expensive eigen-decomposition $O(N^3)$ with cheaper eigen-approximations $O(N^2)$ algorithms of Lancozs and Nystrom in their spectral clustering framework.
 Data reduction techniques such as subsampling and preserving the sparsity of matrix are also critical to performance.
-Nikolaenko et al. \cite{niko13}, in their matrix factorization framework, use a sorting network that optimizes the garbled circuit based gradient descent algorithm by only updating it for the user ratings that are present in the training dataset.
-Similarly, Sharma et al. \cite{sharma18tkde} propose a differential privacy based graph submission mechanism that reduced total storage by over 15 times and costs involving encryptions and the associated homomorphic operations by over 20 times on the graph drastically when running the secure Nystrom method for spectral clustering.
+Nikolaenko et al. \cite{niko13}, in their matrix factorization framework, use a sorting network that optimizes the garbled circuit-based gradient descent algorithm by only updating it for the user ratings that are present in the training dataset.
+Similarly, Sharma et al. \cite{sharma18tkde} propose a differential privacy-based graph submission mechanism that reduced total storage by over 15 times and costs involving encryptions and the associated homomorphic operations by over 20 times on the graph drastically when running the secure Nystrom method for spectral clustering.
 To sum up, although the approximate algorithms introduce some degradation to the learned models, they deliver desired cost practicality justifying the tolerable quality sacrifice.